CarMax promises to make buying or selling a used car an easy and stress-free process through its “no haggle” policy. But is CarMax right for you?

 |In-house financing available|

-CarMax turned the used car market upside-down when it opened almost 30 years ago.
+CarMax turned the used car market upside-down when it opened 30 years ago.
 Today, the company is working hard to keep up with the competition (chiefly Carvana) and remains a great option for easily buying or selling a used car.

 Have you bought or sold a car with CarMax?
 Tell us about your experience in our Clark.com Community!